 Yes.
 You can create a private network on a single host for resident VMs.
-Additionally, with the vSwitch Controller appliance, you can create private networks that span multiple hosts with or without encryption.
+With the vSwitch Controller appliance, you also can create private networks that span multiple hosts with or without encryption.

 Does XenServer support multiple physical network connections?